andrew/ultimate-awesome/README.md

 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.
 - [events](https://github.com/learn-anything/events) - Awesome events.
-- [awesome-table-qa](https://github.com/lfy79001/awesome-table-qa) - A comprehensive paper list of Table-based Question Answering.
 - [ionic-anhembi-2021.1](https://github.com/mcf1110/ionic-anhembi-2021.1) - All the code produced at the "Mobile Devices" lectures for the first semester of 2021 at Universidade Anhembi Morumbi.
+- [awesome-terminal-art](https://github.com/mcthomas/awesome-terminal-art) - Scripts or programs that produce static or dynamic terminal emulator visuals.
 - [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [awesome-hri-papers-for-industry](https://github.com/mjyc/awesome-hri-papers-for-industry) - HRI Papers for Industry.
 - [awesome-smart-contract-development](https://github.com/naszam/awesome-smart-contract-development) - :dark_sunglasses: A curated list of awesome resources for ethereum smart contract development.
 - [awesome-kafka](https://github.com/nayekabhishek1/awesome-kafka) - A curated list about Apache Kafka.
 - [awesome-cobots](https://github.com/neka-nat/awesome-cobots) - A list of awesome collaborative robots.
+- [awesome-electric-grid-mapping](https://github.com/open-energy-transition/awesome-electric-grid-mapping) - A curated list of resources in the field of electric grid mapping to improve global open data coverage, harmonization and quality for a sustainable energy transition.
 - [cybersecurity-auth](https://github.com/paulveillard/cybersecurity-auth) - An ongoing & curated collection of awesome AuthN+Z software, libraries and frameworks, best guidelines and technical resources and cool stuff about Authentication & Authorization & SSO & IAM.
 - [awesome-failure-diagnosis](https://github.com/phamquiluan/awesome-failure-diagnosis) - Related resources for incident failure diagnosis research.
 - [awesome-drone-vision](https://github.com/philgineer/awesome-drone-vision) - Collection of papers, codes, datasets and other resources for drone computer vision.